Dameon1/liri-node-app/README.md

    (https://developer.twitter.com/en/docs/api-reference-index);

-2. (spotifiy-this-song (space) song desired), uses the [node-spotify-api], which can be found here                                       (https//www.npmjs.com/package/node-spotify-api)
+2. (spotifiy (space) song desired), uses the [node-spotify-api], which can be found here                                       (https//www.npmjs.com/package/node-spotify-api)

     Returns information on the song inputed.
     Song Name, Group, A link to the song, and the Album, based on the Spotify API.